biocypher/documentation/docs/community/contribute-codebase.md

 [GitHub has
 instructions](https://docs.github.com/en/get-started/quickstart/set-up-git) for
-installing git, setting up your SSH key, and configuring git.
+installing and configuring git and for setting up your SSH key.
 All these steps need to be completed before you can work seamlessly between your local repository and GitHub.

-### Create a fork of BioCypher
+### Create a fork of the repository

-You will need your own fork of BioCypher in order to eventually open a Pull Request.
-Go to the BioCypher project page and hit the Fork button.
-Please uncheck the box to copy only the main branch before selecting Create Fork.
-You will then want to clone your fork to your machine.
+You will need your own fork of the repository you want to work on in order to eventually open a Pull Request.
+Go to the repository page and hit the Fork button.
+Uncheck the box to copy only the main branch before selecting `Create Fork`.
+You will then want to clone your fork to your machine (for instance, `biocypher`).

 ```bash
 git clone https://github.com/your-user-name/biocypher.git